Iceland is — exciting! (1)

 … you encounter your first humpback.
 There were about eight of them we saw, feeding in the fjord.

 The Humpback (Megaptera novaeangliae) is a species of baleen whale, about 15 meters (50 feet) long and weighing 35 tons.
-They migrate up to 25,000 km (16,000 mi) per year, coming to the polar waters in the summer to feed and then swimming to tropical waters in winter to breed, there subsisting wholly on fat reserves.
+They migrate up to 25,000 km (16,000 mi) per year, coming to the polar waters in the summer to feed and then swimming to tropical waters in winter to breed, while subsisting wholly on fat reserves.

 Baleen whales, some of which are the biggest creatures to ever have inhabited the earth, feed exclusively on tiny krill and small fish.
 They do this by gulping huge quantities of water which they then press out of their mouths with their gigantic tongue, forcing the water through strong, flexible filters, baleen, made out of keratin (like the material in your hair and fingernails).
 Humpbacks have several hundred baleen plates hanging from their upper jaw.